Eliah-Lakhin/lady-deirdre/work/crates/examples/readme.md

 files, and better performance on incremental reparsing on medium to large files.

-These results allow me to conclude that in certain applications Lady Deirdre could be a competitive replacement to Tree-Sitter, a widely used production-ready incremental parsing solution.
+These results allow me to conclude that in certain applications Lady Deirdre is competitive replacement of Tree-Sitter, a widely used production-ready incremental parsing solution.
 However, it is worth to mention that both solutions have different and sometimes incomparable functional capabilities, and the different goals.
 Moreover, the tests performed in these Benchmarks were applied on merely artificial snippets and relatively simple Json syntax.

-For non-incremental parsing Nom and the solutions of the same class are beneficial in performance for the application developers, however both Tree-Sitter and Lady Deirdre are still applicable solutions for this type of parsing too.
+For non-incremental parsing Nom and solutions of the same class are more beneficial choice in performance for non-incremental compiler development, however both Tree-Sitter and Lady Deirdre are still applicable solutions for this type of parsing too.